YesperP/dnb-ad-utils/README.md

 User and Password management for ActiveDirectory are shared between the two programs.

 ## GProxy Advanced
-GProxy relies on OpenSSH on your local machine.
+GProxy relies on OpenSSH on your local machine, allowing for customization.

 #### GProxy Config
-The following entry is used in the ssh config.
+The following entry is required in the ssh config.
 Configuration will check for its existence, and will aid in creating/changing it.

     Host git.tech-01.net